 Rob Collins: Information technology, especially in the way that the marketing world has changed and continues to change.
 In marketing, we have moved from finding customers to being found.
 To be found, I need the marketing technology infrastructure integrated with our corporate IT infrastructure.
 So, the key cross-functional relationship for me is whoever’s in charge of IT.
 The lines blur every day between marketing technology and information technology.
 There are some companies where IT reports up through the CMO and that’s not a surprise given the tools that we need.

 William Koleszar: For us, it’s operations.
 People come to us when they’re at their worst – when they’re in pain, are injured, or have high anxiety about their condition.
 And that’s when we need to be our best; not only on an individual level but as a team.
-So, we want our brand to be represented as the kind and caring environment by the best healthcare possible.
+So, we want our brand to be represented as a kind and caring environment by the best healthcare possible.
 Our people need to represent that brand in everything we do, and not just in the way they interact but their proficiency in operating.
-It’s important for my team and I to understand operationally how complex healthcare can be, and have thought-through programs with operations in mind.
+It’s important for my team and I to understand operationally how complex healthcare can be and have thought-through programs with operations in mind.
 Part of that starts with credibility.
 It’s a constant journey.

 One of the first things I’ve done that have helped is starting Frontline Friday, where my team and I are out in the clinics once a quarter.
 I’m wearing scrubs and learning how to sterilize medical instruments in the backroom, escorting patients, and throwing loads of gowns in the washer machine.
 I’m experiencing operationally what people are doing so I understand the context of what I’m asking them to do above and beyond their operational duties.
-Job one is to establish a rapport and credibility.
+Job one is to establish rapport and credibility.
 To do that, you need to understand what it’s like to walk in people’s shoes.
 The second thing I did was recruiting people to the team.
 As I recruited people to the team, I worked hard to get as many people on the team that had operational experience.
-I have someone on my team now that was a team leader and ran one our clinics at a very high level.
+I have someone on my team now that was a team leader and ran one of our clinics at a very high level.
 She has retired as a team leader and now represents marketing, and is part of our team.

 Q: How do you effectively go about building relationships with the marketing team and other executives to learn about the culture and internal processes, and assess what other functions in the business need from marketing?